Gordon Browning: First gubernatorial term and World War II

 In 1936, incumbent Governor Hill McAlister angered Crump by proposing a state sales tax, and did not seek reelection.
 Browning sought the party's nomination, his chief opponent being Campbell County school superintendent Burgin Dossett.
 Crump initially proclaimed neutrality, but when it became clear Browning could win with or without the Shelby County vote, he endorsed Browning.
 Browning coasted to victory in the primary, and defeated the Republican candidate, Pat Thach, 332,523 votes to 77,392 in the general election.

 Browning had campaigned on cleaning up state government, getting the debt (which had skyrocketed to over $100 million by the time he took office) under control, and maintaining statewide prohibition (national prohibition had ended with the repeal of the 18th Amendment).
 In 1937, he signed the Debt Reorganization Act, which consolidated the state's debt, and enacted several taxes.
 Over the next 10 years, these efforts reduced the state's debt by 40%.
 He also created the Department of Conservation (now the Tennessee Department of Environment and Conservation), implemented the state portions of several federal programs aimed at providing Depression-era relief, and created a civil service merit system.
+Browning was, according to one study, “a progressive Roosevelt supporter during his 1937-39 administration.”

 In April 1937, Senator Bachman (who had defeated Browning for the Senate seat in 1934) died in office.
 Browning engineered a plan that would have allowed him to take Bachman's seat, while helping Crump to defeat Kenneth McKellar for the other seat, and allowing Lewis S. Pope to become governor.
 The plan never materialized, however, as Crump refused to run against his longtime friend, McKellar.
 Furthermore, Browning had angered Crump by appointing several of Luke Lea's former associates to government positions, while ignoring Crump's requests for appointments.
 Browning appointed George L. Berry to finish Bachman's term.